Mapping Quasi-Periodic Oscillations to Lyapunov Exponent across Black Hole Thermodynamic Phase Transitions: Introduction

+In this work, we investigate these questions in the background of a nonminimally coupled magnetic AdS black hole, described by an exact solution of the Einstein-Yang-Mills theory with an $SU(2)$ Wu-Yang magnetic gauge field~\cite{Balakin:2006gv}.
+Nonminimal theories, in which the gravitational field couples to matter fields through spacetime curvature, have attracted considerable attention as extensions of Einstein gravity~\cite{scherrer1941theorie,jordan1945projektiven,Brans:1961sx,Hehl:1999bt,Mueller-Hoissen:1987nvb,Balakin:2007mp,Balakin:2009rg}.
+Within this framework, a variety of exact solutions have been constructed using the $SU(2)$ Wu-Yang ansatz, including electric and magnetic black holes, stars, and wormholes~\cite{Horndeski:1978ca,Mueller-Hoissen:1988cpx,Balakin:2007xq,Balakin:2007am,Balakin:2015oea}, whose physical properties have been extensively investigated~\cite{vanderBij:2000cu,Ayon-Beato:2000mjt,Horvat:2004qs,Bronnikov:2006fu,Uchikata:2012zs,Aftergood:2014wla,Ma:2015gpa}.

+We show that both the Lyapunov exponent and the QPO frequencies faithfully encode the underlying thermodynamic phase structure of the black hole.
+More importantly, we establish a direct mapping between these two dynamical quantities and demonstrate that this correspondence inherits the same thermodynamic branch structure.
+Although the Lyapunov exponent and the QPO frequencies originate from unstable and stable circular orbits, respectively, their correspondence is governed by the common spacetime geometry and remains valid even in the absence of thermodynamic phase transitions.
+Our results therefore reveal a previously unexplored connection among orbital instability, QPO phenomenology, and black hole thermodynamics, providing a new dynamical perspective on black hole phase transitions.

-The paper is structured as follows.
-We begin with a review of the fundamental thermodynamic properties and phase structure of the magnetic AdS BH in section~\ref{sec:Background}.
-The investigation of geodesic motion of massive particles, Lyapunov exponents and the associated phase structure behavior is presented in section~\ref{sec:Time-like LE}.
-We then turn to perturb the unstable circular orbit, and examine the QPO frequencies within the relativistic precession models crossing the phase transition in section~\ref{sec:QOP phase transition}.
-Finally, our conclusions of the main findings are provided in section~\ref{sec:conclusion}.
+The paper is organized as follows.
+In Sec.~\ref{sec:Background}, we review the thermodynamic properties and phase structure of the nonminimally coupled magnetic AdS black hole.
+In Sec.~\ref{sec:Time-like LE}, we investigate the geodesic motion of massive particles and analyze how the Lyapunov exponent encodes the underlying thermodynamic phase structure.
+In Sec.~\ref{sec:QPO phase transition}, we study the QPO frequencies within the RP model and examine their behavior across the thermodynamic phase transition, before establishing their correspondence with the Lyapunov exponent in Sec.~\ref{Mapping QPO–Lyapunov Exponent Across Thermodynamic Phases}.
+Finally, we summarize our main results and discuss their implications in Sec.~\ref{sec:conclusion}.